 Are you hearing occasional audio dropouts?
 Having trouble keeping the buds in your ear?
 Don’t remember what firmware your earbuds are running?
 This guide answers virtually any question you may have about the Sony WF-1000XM3.

-Editor’s note: This article was updated on September 21, 2020, to answer a question in the FAQ regarding silicone vs. foam ear tips.
+Editor’s note: This article was updated on December 28, 2020, to address a FAQ regarding listening with the Sony WF-1000XM3 using one earbud.